-This motherboard supports Universal Serial Bus (USB) devices.
 The default of [Auto] allows the system to detect a USB device on startup.
 If detected, the USB controller will be enabled.
 If not detected, the USB controller will be disabled.
-When this field is set to [Disabled], the USB controller is disabled no matter whether you are using a USB device or not.
+When this field is set to [Disabled], the USB controller will not function no matter whether you are using a USB device or not.
 Configuration options: [Disabled] [Enabled] [Auto]